 Ministry Foundations is the new name for Ministry 101. gives you a great foundation for pursuing basic ministry.
 This course is foundational for those who want to serve in a voluntary (bi-vocational) or salary position in ministry.
 Ministry Foundations is one of the three classes required for the Basic Ministry Award.

-This course discusses people intelligence for life and ministry.
-This class will help you identify common principles for effective communication and how to improve in your effectiveness.
+This course discusses people-intelligence for life and ministry.
+This class will help you identify common principles for effective communication and how to improve your effectiveness.
 This course also will help you minister to people better as you learn to hear what they are really saying.
-This course is designed for you learn how to express your love in ways that people will understand.
+This course is designed for you to learn how to express your love in ways that people will understand

 This course discusses caring for others pastorally as well as strengthening your own marriage.
 Whether you are married or not, this course gets at the spiritual principles of what makes a powerful kingdom partnership as a husband and wife become one spiritually, emotionally and sexually.
 If you are married it is recommended that your spouse participate with you in going through this course.

 This course explores some key aspects of pastoring a church including: Your Family and Ministry, Leading the Leaders, Helping People Though Grief, The Nine Facets of Training your Ministry and Small Group Volunteers (Carl George), Sharing the Gospel, Hospitality, and tools for pastors as they set up a discipleship culture in homes of those they influence.
 This course also offers guidance for dealing with important transitional events, such as baptisms, weddings, and funerals.

 This course explores various kinds of chaplaincy, such as prison, military, and hospital chaplains, along with the potential for using online chat to minister as "chatplains."
 Students will engage in biblical and theological reflection about chaplaincy, develop personal qualities and skills, and learn basic practices for bringing Christ's healing presence into challenging situations.